Tony Saunders (bassist)

-Tony Saunders (born November 10, 1955) is an American bass and synthesizer player working in jazz, gospel, R&B, and pop music.
+Tony Saunders (born November 10, 1955) is an American bass and synthesizer player known for producing jazz, gospel, R&B, and pop music.
 He is also a composer, arranger, record producer, and founder of the Studio 1281 recording studio.

 Early life and education

-Saunders was born in 1955 in San Francisco, California.
-His father, keyboardist Merl Saunders, introduced him to music at an early age.
-By the age of five, he was singing, and by eight he was playing the piano.
-He received one of his first piano lessons from Herbie Hancock, and was taught by Sly Stone.
-He began playing bass at age 14.
-Tom Fogerty, the rhythm guitarist in American rock band Creedence Clearwater Revival, gave Saunders his first bass.
+Saunders was born in San Francisco, California, in 1955.
+Encouraged by his father, keyboardist Merl Saunders, he began singing at age five and later took piano lessons from musicians such as Herbie Hancock and Sly Stone.
+Saunders started playing bass at age fourteen, receiving his first bass from Tom Fogerty of Creedence Clearwater Revival.

-Growing up, Saunders was influenced by musicians including Eddie Moore, Jimmy Smith, Stanley Turrentine, Creedence Clearwater Revival, Sonny Rollins, Dewey Redman, George Duke, Al Jarreau, Bola Sete, and John Handy.
+Growing up, Saunders was influenced by musicians such as Eddie Moore, Jimmy Smith, Stanley Turrentine, Creedence Clearwater Revival, Sonny Rollins, Dewey Redman, George Duke, Al Jarreau, Bola Sete, and John Handy.

-Saunders graduated from the San Francisco Conservatory of Music, and was awarded a fellowship for piano.
+Saunders is a graduate of San Francisco Conservatory of Music, an institute of Music, and was awarded a fellowship in piano.

-Saunders earned the first of his two Emmys at age 14, while collaborating with his father, Merl, on the PBS documentary Soul Is.
-By the age of 18, he was performing with his father and Jerry Garcia, lead guitarist and co-founder of the rock band the Grateful Dead, at various shows.
+Saunders has two Emmy Awards; he earned his first Emmy at age fourteen, while collaborating with his father on the PBS documentary Soul Is.
+By the age of eighteen, he was performing with his father and Jerry Garcia, lead guitarist and co-founder of the rock band the Grateful Dead, at various shows.
 Saunders earned his second Emmy for an episode of Digital Journey titled "China: The Digital Economy".